 A CIW exam may be retired for various reasons, including the release of a new exam series, changes to related certification programs, or determination by the IT industry that a job role has evolved or become obsolete.

 Once retired, the exam is no longer available at testing centers, although in some cases candidates can still apply a previously passed exam result toward a multi-exam certification.
 For more information about retired CIW exams, see the Exam Retirement page.
 CIW provides at least six months' notice for retirement of any exam, so that interested candidates have time to prepare and take the exam while it is still available.
 Retirement notices are posted on our Web site.
 You can find information about retirement status for a particular exam by visiting that exam's Certification Series page.

 Translation of CIW exams into other languages is available to selected international partners.
 Your local training provider can advise you about availability of exams in your local language.
-Currently, some CIW exams are available in Japanese (in Japan only).
+Currently, some CIW exams are available in Chinese (in Taiwan and China only) and Japanese (in Japan only).

 No. The i-Net+-to-CIW-Associate equivalency program was retired in February 2005, after the CIW v4 exam was retired.
 That program was created because the CIW v4 Foundations exam (1D0-410) was considered nearly equivalent to the CompTIA i-Net+ certification exam.
 However, the CIW Foundations objectives and exam were updated to CIW v5 Foundations, at which time the successor CIW Associate certification and the existing CompTIA i-Net+ certification were no longer similar enough to be considered equivalent.

 CompTIA retired the i-Net+ exam and certification in 2007.
 CompTIA no longer offers any similar Internet skills certification.